peyronies disease

 Medications

 To manage pain (NSAIDs, opioids), facilitate stone passage (alpha-blockers), and prevent recurrence (thiazide diuretics, potassium citrate).
+It’s important not to self manage.
+These medications are prescribed and adjusted by your doctor; do not start or stop them on your own.

-Need help with a urology diagnosis or treatment?
+Need help with a diagnosis or urolithiasis treatment in Montreal?
 Schedule a Consultation